 - Make sure you have online banking.
 You never know what can arise while you're away.
-Make sure you're set up with online banking so you can handle them.
+Make sure you're set up with online banking so you can handle it.

 - Arrange for the payment of bills while you're away.
 The easiest way to do this is to have your bills sent to you via email and then pay them online.
 Additionally, you can set up automatic pre-authorized payments for your reoccurring bills.

 - Protect your health and more.
 I never go out of the country without travel insurance – I don't think I ever have.
 I've not used it for health, so far, but I have recovered the cost of lost items and more.
 I've actually recovered more money than I've spent on insurance.
 I'm proof that it can be worthwhile.
-Whether you encounter accidents, illness, missed flights or lost baggage, you can minimize your risk with the right plan.
+Whether you encounter accidents, illness, missed flights or lost baggage, solo snowbirds can minimize risk with the right plan.
 I've studied insurance quite extensively and have two posts for you to read.

 - Going Alone?
 Travel Insurance is a Must.
 This is my most extensive price/benefits comparison of my favorite insurance providers applied across a variety of travel scenarios.

 - Travel Insurance for Seniors: How to Find What’s Right for You.
 I wrote this because insurance for seniors is a bit different and more difficult to get at a reasonable rate.